Essential Vitamins

 Water soluble vitamins

 Most of the vitamins your hamster will need are to be found in the food that he eats.
-Extra vitamins added to the hamsters water bottle are not generally needed.
-Most of the vitamins that are 'Added' to the food and water are largely synthetic.
-Synthetic Vitamins are very difficult to digest.
-The body has to do a lot of work to digest, and assimilate them.
-Vitamins are sometimes added to the water bottle: these are water soluble vitamins.
-Extra doses of water soluble vitamins will not cause vitamin toxicity, and will simply be flushed out in the urine.
+Extra vitamins that are sometimes added to the hamster’s water bottle are not generally needed.
+Most of the vitamins that are 'Added' to the food and water are largely synthetic, and synthetic Vitamins become very difficult to digest as the body has to do a lot of work to digest and assimilate them.
+The Vitamins that are added to the water bottle are water soluble vitamins.
+However, extra doses of water soluble vitamins will not cause vitamin toxicity and will simply be flushed out in the urine.

 There are nine water soluble vitamins, eight of which are B Vitamins.
-Water soluble vitamins are vitamins that are not store in the body.
-They are: Vitamin B1: (Thiamin), B2: (Riboflavin), Niacin, Vitamin B6: Folacin, B12: Pantothenic Acid and Biotin.
+Water soluble vitamins are vitamins that are not store in the body like fat soluble vitamins are.
+They are: Vitamin B1: (Thiamine), B2: (Riboflavin), Niacin, and Vitamin B6: Folacin, B12: Pantothenic Acid and Biotin.

 Vitamin C

 Ascorbic Acid: this is an essential vitamin found mainly in fruits and vegetables.
-Vitamin C is a water-soluble vitamin.
-Large amounts of vitamin C may cause diarrhea.
+Vitamin C is a water-soluble vitamin, and large amounts of vitamin C may cause diarrhea.
 Vitamin C supports a variety of the body's structures and is essential to the formation of bones.
-Good sources of vitamin C can be found in vegetables, preferably raw, such as cauliflower, broccoli, strawberry, spinach, and eggs.
-All fruit and vegetables contain varied amounts of vitamin C.
+Good sources of vitamin C can be found in vegetables, preferably raw, such as cauliflower, broccoli, strawberry, spinach, and eggs, as all fruit and vegetables contain a varied amount of vitamin C.

 Fat soluble vitamins

-There are four fat soluble vitamins these are, Vitamin A. Beta Carotene or Retinol.
-Vitamin: D, E, and K. these vitamins are soluble vitamins.
-Theses are vitamins that are stored in the body.
-For this reason an excessive amount of these vitamins can become toxic.
+There are four fat soluble vitamins; these are Vitamin A. Beta Carotene or Retinol.
+Vitamin: D, E, and K. these vitamins are fat soluble vitamins, these vitamins are stored in the body.
+For this reason an excessive amount of fat soluble vitamins can become toxic.
 Many people do not appreciate that their pets are not little people.
-They often think that a supplement that they may take themselves is good for their pet, that is not always the case.
+They often think that a supplement that they may take themselves is also good for their pet that is not always the case.

 Vitamin A